Xakaiczar/ProjectWarehouseWreckage/README.md

 Maybe I'm just too ill to understand this at the moment.
 I think I'll need to give it a look-over another time...

 ### Falling Through
-But what if, hypothetically, something went flying out the window...?
+But what if, hypothetically, something went flying out the window?
+Or, I don't know, _through the floor_...?

-IMAGE OF THAT

-Or, I don't know, through the floor...?

-IMAGE OF THAT TOO

 If that were to happen, they could end up flying off into the sunset, spinning forever.
 This could result in an unwinnable game state, as the flying objects constantly rotate between fallen and upright.
 No bueno.